-The school offers a wide variety of extra-curricular activities for all year groups, including Gardening club, Computing, Netball, Drama, Animal Club, Gymnastics, Football, Street Dance and Children’s University.
-Our musical clubs include Choir and Musical Theatre and we offer fee paying lessons in Guitar, Drumming, Violin, Clarinet, Flute and Saxophone and Singing during the school day.
+The school offers a wide variety of extra-curricular activities for all year groups, including Netball, Football, Eco Expolorers, Street Dance and Children’s University.
+Our musical clubs include Choir and Musical Theatre and we offer fee-paying lessons in Guitar, Drumming, Violin, Clarinet, Flute and Saxophone and Singing during the school day.
 Details of the clubs available are sent home during the first half of the autumn term.
 Children who stay for the after-school clubs will need a signed consent form allowing them to stay.

-School Trips and Activities
+School Trips & Activities

 Throughout the school year we will arrange for music groups, theatre and sports coaches to visit the school and for the children to go out to visit places related to their school topics.
 Some of these visits will be to attractions in the local area and others may involve a journey by coach.
 These trips will add so much to your child’s education; we occasionally have to ask families for a voluntary contribution towards the costs and hope that most parents will be able to support us.
 We also offer residential trips to all our pupils; one of the main aims of the residential trips is for pupils to experience greater independence and to improve their confidence.